Front-End-Projectsss/Productivity-dashboard/README.md

 ---

-### 🎯 6.
-Task Manager
+### 🎯 4.
+Timer
-- Check off habits or daily goals
+- Set timers for activities
-- Light productivity push for small tasks
+- Light productivity push for small tasks, using the pomodoro technique

 ---